-I want to keep this blog celebrity-free (and it will be, promise), but one cannot deny the effect that the Kardashian’s had on the beauty world, namely with making contouring – an old makeup technique by the way – back to the masses.
+I want to keep this blog as celebrity-free as possible (and it will be, promise), but one cannot deny the effect that the Kardashian’s had on the beauty world, namely with making contouring – an old makeup technique by the way – back to the masses.

 Love them or hate them, the Kardashians (surprisingly, I am actually quite indifferent to them) brought back contouring to beauty in a big, big way – specifically Kim and her makeup artist, Mario Dedivanovic.